P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Experiments

 \PAR{Qualitative results.} Fig.~\ref{fig:visualization} shows the top-1000 detected keypoints for images and point clouds from different scenes.
-For clarity, we randomly highlight some of good matches to enable better demonstration of the correspondence relations.
+Detected pixels from images (left, green) and detected points from point cloud (right, red) are displayed on Chess and Stairs.
+For clarity, we randomly highlight some of good matches (blue, orange) to enable better demonstration of the correspondence relations.
 As can be seen, by our proposed descriptors, such detected pixels and points are directly and robustly associated, which is essential for real-world downstream applications (e.g., cross-domain information retrieval and localization tasks).
 Moreover, as our network is jointly trained with the detector, the association is able to bypass regions that cannot be accurately matched, such as the repetitive patterns.
 More specifically, our detectors mainly focus on the geometrically meaningful areas (e.g. object corners and edges) rather than the feature-less regions (e.g. floors, screens and tabletops), and thus show better consistency over environmental changes\textsuperscript{\ref{app:results}}.